Environmental determinism

 Environmental determinism (also known as climatic determinism or geographical determinism) is the study of how the physical environment predisposes societies and states towards particular economic or social developmental (or even more generally, cultural) trajectories.
 Jared Diamond, Jeffrey Herbst, Ian Morris, and other social scientists sparked a revival of the theory during the late twentieth and early twenty-first centuries.
 This "neo-environmental determinism" school of thought examines how geographic and ecological forces influence state-building, economic development, and institutions.
 While archaic versions of the geographic interpretation were used to encourage colonialism and eurocentrism, modern figures like Diamond use this approach to reject the racism in these explanations.
 Diamond argues that European powers were able to colonize, due to unique advantages bestowed by their environment, as opposed to any kind of inherent superiority.
+Michał Apollo demonstrated that guest-host relations in mountain tourism are determined by altitude (vertical) and distance from the main route (horizontal).